replane-dev/replane-javascript/packages/svelte/README.md

 Context component that makes the Replane client available to your component tree.

-Can be used in three ways:
+Can be used in several ways:

 **1. With a pre-created client:**